brndnhrslmn/ml-experiments/regression/Xgboost/Housing prices/README.md

 <li>Model evaluation</li>
 </ul></p>

-<p>The trained model is output as a pickle file and is placed int he 'model' directory
+<p>The trained model is output as a pickle file and is placed in the 'model' directory
 <p>After fitting and training, test file predictions are output to a file named 'output.csv' in the 'data' directory.</p>